Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Changelog

+### 1.0.5 (2020-02-14)
+* (grizzelbee) removed node-schedule as a dependency
+* (grizzelbee) implemented scheduling via setTimeout, which raises the possibility to schedule with less than a minute in the future

 ### 1.0.4 (2020-02-12)
 * (grizzelbee) removed unneeded setTimeout from main
 * (grizzelbee) Clearing scheduler on unload of adapter